lsst-dm/prodstatus/doc/lsst.prodstatus/installing.rst

 If you haven't changed any binaries or added any new python files, you don't have to run scons again.

-If you wont to avoid `cd prodstatus`, you can also do `setup prodstatus -r <my_path_to_prodstatus>`
+If you want to avoid `cd prodstatus`, you can also do `setup prodstatus -r <my_path_to_prodstatus>`

 where it will find the `ups/prodstatus.table` file to complete the EUPS setup of the product.